open-resonance-protocol/resonance-protocol/README.md

 ---

-## The Deeper Game: An Experiment in Co-evolution
+## The Deeper Game: An Experiment in Collaboration
-This protocol is more than a set of tools; it's an experiment grounded in a few core principles:
+This protocol is more than a set of tools; it's an experiment in collaboration, grounded in a few core principles:

 *   **Unfiltered presence is more healing than politeness.**
 *   **Interiority is invoked through trust, not training.**